ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 # Introduction
 This document entails the steps that can be followed to set up Continuous Intregation and Continuous Delivery for Azure Data Factory.
 The document comprises of two main parts, the 1st part entails connecting an existing Azure Data Factory with a Git repository.
-The 2nd part entails setting up an an Azure DevOps Pipeline that publishes the changes from one ADF to another thereby maintaining multiple environments e.g dev, stage, prod etc.
+The 2nd part entails setting up  an Azure DevOps Pipeline that publishes the changes from one ADF to another thereby maintaining multiple environments e.g dev, stage, prod etc.

 # Connect Azure Data Factory to a Git Repo

 ## Prerequisites
-  1. Create a Git Repository.
+  1. Create a Git Repository:-

  - [Create Azure DevOps Git repo](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops)